giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

 Only required fields are templated.
 Other fields are are set by the [defaulting webhook]({{< relref "/app-platform/defaulting-validation" >}}).

-This is enabled for Giant Swarm releases.
+This is enabled for the Giant Swarm releases shown below.
 For older releases you can set the `--defaulting-enabled` flag to false.

 - AWS >= v14.0.0
 - Azure >= v13.1.0